Goppen/FA-Getting-and-Cleaning-Data/CodeBook.md

 This is an independent tidy data set.
 "It has the average of each variable for each activity and each subject".

-SecondData1: Stores the result of the melt of the Dataset2 with the id.vars of subject and activity.
+SecondData1: Stores the result of melt on the Dataset2 with the id.vars of subject and activity.
 SecondData2: Stores the result of casting on subject and activity the mean of the variable column.
 SecondData2: Contains the second data set.